 4. The lender will send you the money and the terms of the loan will be active

 Every lender has its own criteria for giving you a loan.
 Even government grants have specific criteria you must meet to qualify.
 You will need a government ID, business financial documents, and a credit score pull for almost any loan.
 Time in business of 1 year and monthly revenue of at least $5,000 are common requirements for most lenders.
 Always be sure to check a lender’s eligibility criteria before sending an application.
 Failing to do so may prove to be a waste of time.

 Online lenders can give you a business loan the fastest.
 Some alternative lenders can approve your loan in just a few hours.
 Typically, it will take a business day or two to be approved for an alternative business loan and receive the funds.

 If you go to a traditional lender like a bank or credit union, you can expect longer wait times.
 Traditional lenders will usually take a week or two to approve a loan.
 In some cases, they may take longer.

 Lastly, government programs will usually take a while to send you your funds.
 Timeframes vary widely by program, but you can expect them to take longer than alternative lenders.

 You can get loans of up to $1 million from the Canada Small Business Financing Program.
 Banks and alternative lenders will lend you widely varying amounts.
-Have a look at our chart to compare Nova Scotian lenders by the size of the loans they can give.
+Online lenders will usually approve businesses up to $500,000.

 Keep in mind that it is easier to qualify for a larger loan with a higher credit score and stronger business financials.